mindspore-ai/docs/tutorials/training/source_en/advanced_use/save_load_model_hybrid_parallel.md

         sliced_parameters.append(parameter)
    ```

-   > To ensure that the parameter update speed remains unchanged, you need to integrate the parameters saved in the optimizer, for example, moments.model\_parallel\_weight.
+   > To ensure that the parameter update speed remains unchanged, you need to integrate the parameters saved in the optimizer, for example, moments.weight.

 2. Call the `merge_sliced_parameter` API to merge the sliced parameters.